-- Whether street setbacks provide a human scale to the public realm, and additional front setbacks are sufficient to distinguish upper level from lower levels and reduce visual bulk - Demonstration of design excellence through high-quality architecture, landscape architecture and urban design for the site as supported, where required, by an independent design review or design competition that endorsed the proposed outcomes for the site. - Whether the street setback supports canopy trees planting. - Whether visual interest is achieved, through varied materials, arrangement of fenestration, balconies and the application of architectural features including external shading devices, window sills and the treatment of boundary walls. - Whether rear setbacks contribute to a new rear character providing good outlooks for dwellings, privacy, daylight and the establishment of a new landscaped character derived from deep soil planting and canopy trees. - Whether the building height, side and rear setbacks of development and orientation of dwellings provides appropriate building separation to ensure good quality living environments and equitable development for the preferred character sought by the development outcomes of this schedule. - Whether the exceedance from the preferred building height and minimum setbacks are sufficient to reduce the visual bulk of upper levels when viewed from the public realm and adjoining interfaces. - Whether the development avoids repetitive stepped forms. - Development should not unreasonably reduce sunlight on nominated public open spaces.
-Where shadows increase, consider the following: - · The extent of shadows cast by adjacent buildings. - The nature and use of the space. - · The relative area that will remain in sunlight.
+- Whether street setbacks provide a human scale to the public realm, and additional front setbacks are sufficient to distinguish upper level from lower levels and reduce visual bulk. - Demonstration of design excellence through high quality architecture, landscape architecture and urban design for the site as supported, where required, by an independent design review that endorses the proposed outcomes for the site. - Whether rear setbacks contribute to a new rear character providing good outlooks and daylight for dwellings, and the establishment of a new landscaped character derived from deep soil planting and canopy trees. - The extent of building articulation, visual interest and variety of materials for a building. - Whether the development avoids repetitive stepped forms. - Whether the building form appropriately responds to the heritage character of Whitehorse Road through appropriate setbacks, materiality and articulation. - Development should not unreasonably reduce sunlight on nominated public open spaces.
+Where shadows increase, consider the following: - The extent of shadows cast by adjacent buildings; - The nature and use of the space; and - The relative area that will remain in sunlight.